EMT Recertification Training

 Neither is required if your certification is still active.

 If your NREMT certification has lapsed, you’re required to take the NREMT skills exam again.
 We offer this to our recertification students for an additional fee of $200.

 Please contact us if you’re not sure what you need to renew.
 We’re here to help!

 What if my certification already lapsed?

-If your NREMT certification has lapsed, you’re required to take the NREMT skills exam again, along with the NCCR 20 hour component of the NCCP and the cognitive exam.
+If your NREMT certification has lapsed, you’re required to take the NREMT skills exam again, along with the NCCP 40 hour course, and the cognitive exam.